 Achievement of Agriculture Unit:

 AU has taken an initiative for expanding floriculture, spices, fruits, oil seed crops, special quality enriched crops and high value crops cultivation at the field level.
-A number ofdemonstrations is being established on capsicum, niger, coriander, marigold, gladiolus, chrysanthemum, snowball, broccoli and short duration mustard at different Agro Ecological Zones (AEZs) of Bangladesh.
+A number of demonstrations is being established on capsicum, niger, coriander, marigold, gladiolus, chrysanthemum, snowball, broccoli and short duration mustard at different Agro Ecological Zones (AEZs) of Bangladesh.
 Vegetable cultivation on the edge of cultivable land is another dimension of activities within the purview of this Unit.
-AU is also involved with the expansion of safe vegetable production.
-Besides, aMemorandum of Understanding (MoU) has been signed with International Rice Research Institute (IRRI) on 17 January 2017 under this Unit as an initiative to build up institutional.
+AU is also involved with the expansion of `Bagging Technology’ for safe fruits and vegetables production.
+Besides, Results Based Monitoring (RBM) is going to evaluate the activities undertaken under this institutional.

 Some activities of Agriculture Unit